HOW TO GET HELP

 Your call will be answered confidentially and directed to the appropriate area for help.
 If you are in immediate danger, Campus Safety will be notified.
 I. PURPOSE AND SCOPE OF POLICY

 The University of Findlay strives for an environment in which all individuals are treated with respect and dignity.
-Each individual has the right to study and work in an atmosphere which promotes equal opportunities and prohibits discriminatory practices and harassment based upon age, race, ethnicity, national origin, color, religion, sex, gender identity, handicap, sexual orientation, genetic information, veteran or military status and physical or mental disabilities, and any other characteristic protected by institutional policy, or state, local, or federal law (collectively, “Protected Characteristics”).
+Each individual has the right to study and work in an atmosphere which promotes equal opportunities and prohibits discriminatory practices and harassment based upon age, race, ethnicity, national origin, color, religion, , genetic information, veteran or military status any other characteristic protected by institutional policy, or state, local, or federal law (collectively, “Protected Characteristics” for purposes of this policy).
+The University also prohibits discrimination on the basis of sex, gender, gender identity, gender expression, sexual orientation, and disability.
+These are not included in the definition of “Protected Characteristics” under this Policy.
+Instead, discrimination or discriminatory harassment on the basis of sex, gender, gender identity, gender expression, or sexual orientation is covered in the University’s Sex Discrimination, Sexual Harassment, and Other Forms of Sexual Misconduct Policy

 The University does not engage in discrimination in its programs, activities and policies against students, prospective students, employees or prospective employees.
 The University prohibits and will not tolerate any such discrimination or harassment at its facilities, programs and activities.